|site search by freefind|

 ***Our 8 herb essiac tea formula uses the entire sheep sorrel plant, including the roots.
 It's 20% root.***

-Like everything else, original versions of medicines, herbal or otherwise, aren't necessarily the best - in fact, it's rare that the very first version of anything stays the best over time!
+Like everything else, original versions of medicines, herbal or otherwise, aren't necessarily the best - in fact, it's rare that the very first version of anything stays as the best available!

 For most products, over time additional research is conducted, tweaks are made, and therefore the effectiveness of products tends to improve over time which each new advancement.